pmaji/crypto-whale-watching-app/README.md

 ## Standalone:

-The present version tracks all major pairings (ETH/USD; ETH/BTC; BTC/USD; LTC/USD) but I can add more upon request.
+The present version tracks all major pairings (ETH/USD; ETH/BTC; BTC/USD; LTC/USD) you can add more by updating the trading_pairs.txt file and restarting the app.
 It is set to update every 5 seconds (to optimize load-time) but this can be changed easily in the code if you want to make the refreshes faster / slower.
 There are also buttons that allow the user to pause the automatic refresh ("Freeze all" / "Unfreeze all"), and hide any of the currency pairings that they do not wish to see displayed.
 The refresh-pausing functionality allows the user to preserve any zoom or limitation that they have selected via the Plotly viz.

 The size of each observation is determined algorithmically using a transformation of the square root of the volume of all orders at that particular price-point calibrated so that the bubbles never become unreasonably large or small.
 The color-coding allows for easy identification of whales, as described in the section above.